 Ghorasal Polash Urea Fertilizer Project

-MIGA’s support for this Project is consistent with the Agency’s priorities of supporting investment into countries eligible for concessional financing from the International Development Association and potentially Climate Finance.
+MIGA’s support for this Project is consistent with the Agency’s priorities of supporting investment into countries eligible for concessional financing from the International Development Association, and supporting projects with climate finance components.